 Many businesses operating online - whether IT and technology service providers or those in the advertising and marketing or media, entertainment and publishing sectors - will have the same concerns:

 - How do I protect the intellectual property in my website, app and online materials?
 What should I do if I find someone else is using my IP?

 - Are there specific rules my business needs to comply with, such as consumer laws, advertising code of conduct or e-commerce regulations?

 - What do I need to know about Consumer Law?

 - How do I comply with my Data Protection obligations?

-Waterfront specialises in advising on the legal issues surrounding the internet and digital media; drafting contracts between website and app owners, service providers and consumer or business users, advising on the legalities of the websites and apps themselves and assisting in disputes when a website, app or its content is misused.
+Waterfront specialises in advising on the legal issues surrounding the internet and digital media; drafting contracts between website and app owners, service providers and consumer or business users, advising on the legalities of the websites and apps themselves and our copyright solicitors assisting in disputes when a website, app or its content is misused.
 Waterfront’s employment team also advise on the issues surrounding social media and misuse of the internet or company technology, drafting staff policies and procedures and working with employers when their staff fail to comply.